greencloudcomputing/docs/docs/guide/cli/logging in and out.md

 ### Logging out

-If all is in place simply type `gccli logout` :
+When you are ready to logout, simply type `gccli logout` :

 -   Whem prompted, type `y`